Vacancies at BTH

 • Details of address in Sweden

-When you open a bank account you can get a debit card and Internet and telephone services linked to the account.
+When you open a bank account you can get a debit card and Internet- and Telephone- services linked to your account (mobilt bank-ID).
 The cheapest way to pay bills is through the banks’ payment services, which are available online.
 Five Swedish banks have offices in Karlskrona and Karlshamn:

 In Sweden there are different types of housing.
 You can rent or buy a flat.
 You can rent or buy a house.
-Read more at “Information om Sverige”.
+Read more about accommodation at “Information om Sverige”.

 Childcare and school